Jack-Etheredge/Jack-Etheredge.github.io/_posts/2018-05-16-predicting-patient-readmission.md

 title: Predicting patient early readmission to the hospital - Jack Etheredge
 ---

-# Predicting early hospital readmissions
+## Predicting early hospital readmissions:
 I used several supervised machine learning algorithms to predict early hospital readmissions based on a dataset available from UCI [here][UCI] originally part of [this][data-paper] study.
 Additionally, I performed a cost benefit analysis to optimize a threshold for recall and precision.
 Finally, I made a simple Flask prediction app as well.

 I summarized the process of modeling and interpreting this data in [this talk][talk].

 ## Models compared:

-Logistic regression
+1. Logistic regression

-Linear Support vector machine (SVM)
+2. Linear Support vector machine (SVM)

-SVM with radial basis function (RBF) kernel
+3. SVM with radial basis function (RBF) kernel

-K-Nearest Neighbors (KNN)
+4. K-Nearest Neighbors (KNN)

-Decision Tree
+5. Decision Tree

-Boosted Trees
+6. Boosted Trees

-Random Forest
+7. Random Forest

-Gaussian Naive Bayes
+8. Gaussian Naive Bayes

-Bernoulli Naive Bayes
+9. Bernoulli Naive Bayes

 ## Data cleaning:

-Replaced ID codes with their descriptions
+1. Replaced ID codes with their descriptions

-Removed expired patients (since this unfairly increased model performance, as they were never readmitted)
+2. Removed expired patients (since this unfairly increased model performance, as they were never readmitted)

-Removed repeated patients (since this violated independence between observations)
+3. Removed repeated patients (since this violated independence between observations)

-I turned reduced the three initial classes into a binary classification problem.
+4. I turned reduced the three initial classes into a binary classification problem.

+## Class separability:

 This was a relatively difficult supervised machine learning challenge, as we can see, since the two populations are not easily separable with unsupervised methods such as PCA.
 ![early-readmissions-2D-PCA_picture](/images/early-readmissions-2D-PCA.png){:class="img-responsive"}

 ## Dealing with class imbalance:

-Stratified test/train split
+1. Stratified test/train split

-SMOTE oversampling
+2. SMOTE oversampling

-Random undersampling
+3. Random undersampling

 Roughly 8 times as many patients in the dataset are not readmitted early, so test/train split was always performed stratified and I compared the performance of balanced class weights, SMOTE oversampling, and random undersampling with most of the models.